2023 Best Value Construction Trades Associate Degree Schools in the Southeast Region

 Read full report on Construction Trades at East Mississippi Community College

-You’ll join some of the best and brightest minds around you if you attend Richmond Community College.
-The school came in at #4 on this year’s Best Value Construction Trades Associate Degree Schools in the Southeast Region list.
-Located in the distant town of Hamlet, Richmond Community College is a public college with a small student population.
+You’ll be in good company if you decide to attend Richmond Community College.
+It ranked #4 on our 2023 Best Value Construction Trades Associate Degree Schools in the Southeast Region list.
+Located in the town of Hamlet, Richmond Community College is a public school with a small student population.

 Richmond Community College undergraduate students pay an average of $8,680 in tuition and fees each year.

 You’ll join some of the best and brightest minds around you if you attend Pierpont Community and Technical College.
 The school came in at #5 on this year’s Best Value Construction Trades Associate Degree Schools in the Southeast Region list.
-Located in the distant town of Fairmont, Pierpont Community and Technical College is a public school with a small student population.
+Located in the distant town of Fairmont, Pierpont Community and Technical College is a public college with a small student population.

 Out-of-state tuition fees for undergraduate students at Pierpont Community and Technical College are $12,056 per year.